Activities

 • To combat all forms of film censorship and licensing and all forms of interference in the making of motion pictures.

-• To initiate and promote the development of methods of film financing, distribution and exhibiting.
+• To initiate and promote the development of methods of film financing, distribution, and exhibiting.

 Shirley Clarke

-Born October 2, 1919 in New York, Shirley Brimberg Clarke danced into the world of art in her teens, studying with such innovative choreographers as Martha Graham, Hanya Holm and Doris Humphrey.
+Born October 2, 1919, in New York, Shirley Brimberg Clarke danced into the world of art in her teens, studying with such innovative choreographers as Martha Graham, Hanya Holm, and Doris Humphrey.
 She remains a pivotal pioneer of avant-garde film.

 Robert Breer

 Breer was best known for his abstract films and animation.
-His mechanical cinema works, flip books, rotoscopes and representational paintings were the foundation for NYC avant-garde animation.
+His mechanical cinema works, flip books, rotoscopes, and representational paintings were the foundation for NYC avant-garde animation.

 Peter Kubelka

-Kubelka was an Austrian experimental filmmaker, architect, musician, curator and lecturer.
+Kubelka was an Austrian experimental filmmaker, architect, musician, curator, and lecturer.
 His films are primarily short experiments in linking seemingly disparate sound and images.
 He is best known for his 1966 avant-garde classic Unsere Afrikareise (Our Trip to Africa).

 Kenneth Jacobs

-Ken Jacobs has been working ceaselessly and boundlessly in film, video and moving image performance for over fifty years.
+Ken Jacobs has been working ceaselessly and boundlessly in film, video, and moving image performance for over fifty years.

 Edmund A. Emshwiller

 Ed Emshwiller was one of the first video artists.
-He is renowned for his multimedia performances, experiments combining computer animation with live-action and 3-D computer-generated videos.
+He is renowned for his multimedia performances, and experiments combining computer animation with live-action and 3-D computer-generated videos.

 Staff